pertbanking/scription/README.md

 ### App interface (smartphone)

 - [ ] Design a UI for the Quizzer interface
-- [ ] Prototype the Quizzer interface with Swift or whatever
+- [ ] Prototype the Quizzer interface with Swift, or something

 ### Database

+- [ ] Create a Bible database and API that offers pertinent footnotes and cross-references
-- [ ] Manage a user, progress, review cadence
+- [ ] Manage a user's progress and review cadence

 ### Metrics